-COVID-19 is a newly identified infectious disease that first came to worldwide attention in December 2019, originating in Wuhan, China.
+COVID-19 is an infectious disease that first came to worldwide attention in December 2019.
 Cases of COVID-19 infection began to spread globally in increasing numbers and in March 2020, the World Health Organization (WHO) designated COVID-19 as a pandemic.
-To date, hundreds of thousands of cases of COVID-19 have been reported worldwide, with numbers continuing to increase over time.
+To date, COVID-19 has affected countries all over the world, and it is continuing to spread.

-The spread of COVID-19 is not completely understood, however investigations have identified the beginning of the outbreak within an animal market.
-As the outbreak progressed, the main spread of disease was by person to person through respiratory droplets.
-You can come into contact with these droplets when an infected person coughs or sneezes nearby.
+COVID-19 can spread directly from person to person through respiratory droplets.
+You can also come into contact with the virus through aerosols (droplets small enough to float in the air) created when an infected person coughs or sneezes.
+These aerosols linger in the air for long periods of time.
 You may also pick up the virus from touching infected surfaces and then touching your eyes, nose, or mouth.
-Droplets typically do not travel more than 2 metres.

 People with highest risk of exposure include:

 - Individuals who regularly interact with people who are not fully vaccinated

 - Those who care for individuals who have or may have COVID-19